-Go to Connect-Fordham-WiFi and follow the instructions to access Fordham-P, which is our guest network.
+The most secure guest network is Fordham-P. Go to Connect-Fordham-WiFi and follow the instructions to access Fordham-P, which is our guest network.
 Guest networks, which you may have used at Starbucks, airports, and hotels, are by nature less secure and have limitations in access and speed.
 Our guest network has been tested and qualified for normal access and use of the Internet.
 Remember to browse only to secure sites for you personal data security safety.

 18. Does Fordham University have an acceptable use policy for the wireless network?